MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 Service limits are the predefined thresholds or boundaries that service providers set.
 Service limits define the maximum usage of resources or capabilities within that service.
 When you're familiar with service limits, you can avoid issues such as resource contention, performance degradation, or unexpected service interruptions.
 You can plan and scale the infrastructure appropriately, taking into account factors such as data volume, processing capacity, and data residency requirements.

-#### Offload functionality
+#### Prefer platform features

-Service features are designed to handle specific tasks efficiently and at scale, which allows you to take advantage of the optimized infrastructure.
-Service features are also regularly maintained.
-Choose services that allow you to offload functionality to service features instead of writing and maintaining your own custom code.
+Preferring platform features means to using built-in functionalities provided by a provider to handle specific tasks without custom code.
+Platform features are designed to handle specific tasks efficiently and at scale, which allows you to take advantage of the optimized infrastructure.
+Platform features are also regularly maintained.
+Choose services that allow you to offload functionality to the platform instead of writing and maintaining your own custom code.
 Custom code adds complexity and makes the workload prone to performance issues.
 Only develop custom code when service features aren't sufficient.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: The best service for your workload might be a technology that your team isn't skilled at, can't afford, or it might require extra security layers.
 For example, a public load balancer might fit your performance needs.
 But if you don't have a web application firewall, you might have to deploy a firewall to secure the workload.